intjelic/python-sfml/doc/source/api/graphics.rst

    variables (left, top, width and height) are public and can be accessed directly via attributes, just like :class:`.Vector2`.

-   Unlike SFML, :class:`Rectangle` does define functions to emulate the properties that are not directly members (such as right, bottom, center, etc.).
+   Unlike SFML, :class:`Rect` does define functions to emulate the properties that are not directly members (such as right, bottom, center, etc.).

-   :class:`Rectangle` uses the usual rules for its boundaries:
+   :class:`Rect` uses the usual rules for its boundaries:

       * The left and top edges are included in the rectangle's area
       * The right (left + width) and bottom (top + height) edges are excluded from the rectangle's area